icub-tech-iit/documentation/mkdocs/tendons_icub/docs/hand_cabling_V1.md

 >1.
 Take a piece of non coated cable (more or less 40cm).
 2. Pass the cable trough the hole (H) in the pulley.
-Optionally you can block the cable on the pulley putting a drop of cyanoacrylic glue into the hole.
+Optionally you can block the cable on the pulley putting a drop of cyano-acrylic glue into the hole.
 3. Twine the cable on the pulley.
 The number of turns around      the pulley has to be decided on the basis of the entrance and exit holes      (H1 and H2): the cable should enter the holes tangentially.
 4. Insert the cable extremities, E1 and E2, in holes H1 and      H2 respectively.
 5. Pass E1 trough the tube T1.
 Pass E2 trough T2.
 Position      the extremities of the tube on the sockets of the holes H1 and H2 in the      motor support.
 Note: the tube extremity should be inserted correctly in      its socket.